Pocatello Family Dentistry

 2:00 PM - 4:00 PM

-- Comprehensive Exam: Your first visit includes a comprehensive oral examination which includes: a review of medical and dental histories, oral cancer examination, periodontal evaluation, full series of digital x-rays inclusive of bitewings, periapicals, and panographic imaging, and a comprehensive evaluation of the dentition.
+- Comprehensive Exam: Your first visit includes a comprehensive oral examination which includes: a review of medical and dental histories, oral cancer examination, periodontal evaluation, a full series of digital x-rays inclusive of bitewings, periapical, and panoramic imaging, and a comprehensive evaluation of the dentition.

 Preventative dental services provided for adults and children include:

 - Professional Cleaning: You will receive a thorough cleaning to remove calculus, plaque, and common stains from your teeth followed by flossing and polishing.

 - Deep Cleaning: Deep cleanings are used to treat periodontal disease.
 Periodontal disease is an infection that affects the gum tissues and bone that support the teeth.
 Untreated, periodontal disease can lead to tooth loss.
 Plaque and tartar deposits are removed through the use of an ultrasonic cleaner.

 - Sealants: A sealant is a material applied to the chewing surfaces of the back teeth where decay occurs most often.
 Sealants form a barrier that keeps out plaque and food and helps to reduce the risk of tooth decay.